samboy/rg32hash/C/microrg32.md

 microrg32.c is a security hardened version of tinyrg32.c:

-* It generates only base-32 passwords, which are more secure than using hex numbers for passwords
+* It usually generates base-32 passwords, which are more secure than using hex numbers for passwords
 * It grabs the secret key from the environment instead of the command line; this helps keep things secure on systems where one’s command